Lontra, Minas Gerais

-Location
+Geography

 Lontra is located at an elevation of 781 meters, 35 km. south of the São Francisco River.
 It is on highway BR-135, which connects Montes Claros to Januária.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Japonvar, São João da Ponte, Ibiracatu, and Januária.

-Economic activities
+Economy

 The most important economic activities are cattle raising, commerce, and subsistence agriculture.
 The gross domestic product in 2005 was R$ 18,047,000.
 Lontra is in the bottom tier of municipalities in the state with regard to economic and social development.
 It suffers from isolation, poor soils, and periodic drought.
 As of 2007, there were no banking agencies in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 304 establishments employing about 1,300 workers.
 Only five of the farms had tractors.
 There were 115 automobiles in all of the municipality.
 There were 8,500 head of cattle in 2006.
 The crops with a planted area of more than 50 hectares were beans, sugarcane and corn.